How does the College accommodate students with special needs/disabilities?

 Go to the Resnet homepage for more information.

 Should we buy renters insurance?

 We suggest that every family look into their current insurance plan and determine what coverage it provides your student at College.
 Though we are a Christian community and work to foster a trusting community, there are times things go missing.
 Every year we have reports of clothing, computers/laptops/tablets, smart phones, bikes, wallets, game consoles, and text books going missing.
 It is not a common occurrence, but we would want your student to be covered if something like that happened.
 Wheaton College has connected with Gradguard to offer students affordable renters insurance.
-With a deductible of $100 and a cost as low as $12 per month, Gradguard is a wise investment for all students living away at school.

 What type of storage is available?